 - Promote the economic and social development of Native American communities in accordance with the goals and values of such communities.

-The Classroom Training Program provides financial assistance to clients who are enrolled in a short-term training course (6 months or less) at a technology center or trade school and to help cover the costs of books and tuition, if needed.
-Program participants receive a stipend in the amount of $7.25 per hour for seat time spent in class.
-Supplementary funding is also available for those clients requesting assistance with obtaining a GED (9 months or less) and for those high school students who are required to attend summer school (3 months or less) to maintain their scheduled course of graduation.
-Classroom Training Program services can only be used once per year.
-Participants enrolled in the Classroom Training Program are not eligible to utilize the Work Experience, Employability Enhancement, or Supportive Services programs due to funding allocation.
+Classroom Training program provides financial assistance to clients who are wanting to enroll or have enrolled in a short-term training course (6 months or less) at a technology center or trade school and assists with the costs of books and tuition, if needed.
+Program participants may receive a stipend of $7.25 per hour for seat time spent in a supervised classroom setting, at the discretion of the Classroom Training Coordinator.
+Supplementary funding is available for those clients requesting assistance with obtaining a GED (8 months or less).
+Supplementary funding is also available for high school students who are required to attend summer school (3 months or less) to maintain a scheduled course of graduation, if a school and teacher are available to provide services.
+Service provided once per year unless funding is available for clients who successfully completed CRT courses, so that further CRT courses can be provided.

-The Summer Youth Employment Program provides eligible clients from ages 14 to 18 with an opportunity to receive work experience services in the private or public job sector.
-Program participants are placed at worksites during the summer for a 6-week period (up to 40 hours per week) and receive a pay rate of $7.25 per hour.
-An extension up to 6 weeks may be granted should the worksite request additional employment services and funding is still available.
+The Summer Youth Employment Program provides eligible clients, ages 14 to 18 years old and ages 14 to 24 years old (federally funded), with an opportunity to receive employability training services in the private or public job sector.
+Program participants are placed at worksites during the summer for a six (6) week period (up to 40 hours per week) and receive a pay rate of $7.25 per hour.
+An extension up to 6 weeks may be granted should the worksite request additional employment services and additional assistance and help, if funding is still available.
 Only one service can be provided per year.

 Hours of Operation